homebridge/homebridge/README.md

     [Wink] Initializing device with name Living Room Lamp...

 Your server is now ready to receive commands from iOS.

+# Installing Homebridge to Run at Boot and in the Background
+Homebridge can be run at boot and in the background on OS X and any Linux variation that uses SysVinit (/etc/init.d scripts) to launch services.
+To install homebridge as a service:

+    $ script/install

+It should load for you in the background.
+You can find logs in `log/logs.log`.
+To uninstall it you can run `script/uninstall`.
+To restart it you can run `script/restart`.

+# Upgrading

+If you want to upgrade homebridge, simply run:

+    $ script/upgrade

+It will pull the newest version from the repo on GitHub and restart itself.

 # Adding your devices to iOS